joelkp/scoop/README.md

 See the header files for the library for further details.
 The library can be built with `make` on many GNU/Linux systems, and with `gmake` on BSDs.

-This library was made in 2013, as a clean repackaging of something I'd experimented with 2010-2011.
-In-between, in 2012 I wrote [an article on object-oriented C, later reworked and expanded](https://joelkp.frama.io/blog/c-struct-inherit.html).
-Currently, this proof-of-concept library is not actively developed further, but if of interest further work could go into it.
-It's so small and simple that modified copies of the code are more likely to end up in future software of mine with different naming.

 Licensing
 ---------

-SCOOP is distributed under the MIT (specifically Expat) license.
-Informally, the MIT (Expat) license basically means that you can do anything you want with the software so long as you preserve the copyright and license notices in the files that have them.
-Also, the use of the software is solely at your own risk - no warranty is provided and no liabilities accepted.
+SCOOP is distributed under the MIT license below.

-The following copyright notice applies to SCOOP as a whole:
+The following copyright notice applies to SCOOP as a whole.

-Copyright (c) 2010, 2011, 2013 Joel K. Pettersson.
+Copyright (c) 2010, 2011, 2013, 2022 Joel K. Pettersson.

-Here is a copy of the MIT (Expat) license, as also found in all the source files part of SCOOP:

 "Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),